Out of all the fermented foods, Milk Kefir stands up well above the crowd.

 We enjoy our Kefir just the way it is.

-Out of Milk, Kefir we also make Kefir Cheese, which is also available daily.
+Out of our Milk Kefir, we also make Kefir Cheese, which is also available daily.

 As a by-product of this "cheese-making", we end up having another great product, called